Rose-STL-Lab/cs-6140-fall-2018/index.md

 Please enjoy the amazing projects from students and their final report!

-You can use the [editor on GitHub](https://github.com/Rose-ML-Lab/cs-6140-fall-2018/edit/master/index.md) to maintain and edit the content for this website in Markdown files.
+You can use the [editor on GitHub](https://github.com/Rose-ML-Lab/cs-6140-fall-2018/edit/master/index.md) to maintain and edit the content for this website.

 # Teams and Projects